jaykay0408/dmcar-atoi/README.md

 ## Phase 2: Setting-Up Raspberry Pi

-AtoI-Car has Raspberry Pi 4B Motor HAT(Controller) that includes the following functions:
+AtoI-Car uses Raspberry Pi Motor HAT(Controller) that includes the following functions:
 -   Up to 4 bi-directional DC motors with individual 8-bit speed selection (so, about 0.5% resolution)
 -   Up to 2 stepper motors (unipolar or bipolar) with single coil, double coil, interleaved or micro-stepping.
 -   Up to 4 Channel 12-bit PWM/Servo(5V)